Estimated reading time: 6 minutes

 In his book, Purpose Driven Church, Rick Warren says, “….since the church is a living organism, it is natural for it to grow if it is healthy…If a church is not growing it is dying...”
 This can be a scary concept for a small local church.

-With growth comes many challenges, but the exciting thing is that with God, ALL things are possible, and He gives wisdom freely!
+Growth comes with many challenges, but the exciting thing is that with God, ALL things are possible, and He gives wisdom freely!

-Some churches don’t grow simply because the leadership gets comfortable with the way things are and doesn’t do anything to change the status quo.
-And sometimes churches merge to consolidate resources.
+Some churches don’t grow simply because the leadership gets comfortable with the status quo and doesn’t do anything to change it.
+Sometimes, churches merge to consolidate resources.

 This may be okay – but it may not be.